-Task-1 Write java programs that implement the following
+Task 1: Write java programs that implement the following a) Constructor b) Parameterized constructor c) Method overloading d) Constructor overloading.

-- a) Constructor

-- b) Parameterized constructor

-- c) Method overloading

-- d) Constructor overloading.

-- a) Write a Java program that checks whether a given string is a palindrome or not. - b) Write a Java program for sorting a given list of names in ascending order. - c) Write a Java Program that reads a line of integers, and then displays each integer and the sum of all the integers (Use StringTokenizer class of java.util)
+a) Write a Java program that checks whether a given string is a palindrome or not.
+Ex: MADAM is a palindrome.

+b) Write a Java program for sorting a given list of names in ascending order.

+c) Write a Java Program that reads a line of integers, and then displays each integer and the sum of all the integers (Use StringTokenizer class of java.util)

-Task-3 Write java programs that uses the following keywords
+Write java programs that implement the following keywords